recelsus-config/bash/README.md

 - Main entry point for the custom shell environment.

 #### `environment.example`
 - Example file for environment variables.
-Can be copied and modified as `environment`.
+Can be copied and modified as `.env`.

 ### `settings/` Directory